 The study, conducted by Columbia University researchers Douglas Almond and Xinming Du, analyzed the President’s tweets from January 24, 2017 to April 10, 2020.

 The researchers used these tweets as a proxy for the President’s sleep duration.
 On a typical day, the President starts tweeting at around 6 am.
 He continues to tweet about once every two to three hours throughout day, with an average of 10 tweets per day.

 During the early days of his presidency, President Trump typically posted late-night tweets on average one evening per week.
 But by April of 2020, that had increased to about three nights per week.

-Trump’s tweets show a man not sleeping enough
+Trump’s sleep schedule: his tweets show a man not sleeping enough

 But on the three nights per week that the President tweets late at night, his average tweet time is 12:06 am.

-This suggests, the researchers write, that when the President stays up late, he’s getting fewer than 6 hours of sleep per night, on average.
+This also tells us a lot about Trump’s sleeping hours.
+When the President stays up late, he’s getting fewer than 6 hours of sleep per night, on average.

 The study, titled “Later bedtimes predict President Trump’s performance,” found that this increase in late-night activity cannot be accounted for by the President’s travel schedule, nor by an increase in his overall tweeting activity.

 Fewer home-run tweets, more missers: Twitter success as a sleep tracker